Skip to content

 What Makes CONCORD Powerful?

-Unlike conventional samplers, the neighborhood-aware sampler allows the model to explore local regions of the landscape while maintaining a global perspective.
-This enables the model to learn subtle distinctions among closely related cell states. -
+Unlike conventional uniform samplers, the hard-negative sampler allows the model to explore local regions of the landscape while maintaining a global perspective.
+This enables the model to learn subtle distinctions among closely related cell states.
+We implemented two modes of hard-negative sampling: the hcl mode, which implements the hard-negative sampling algorithm from Robinson et al., and the kNN mode, which explicitly samples cells from within the kNN neighborhood.

 Dataset-specific biases are further diminished through random mini-batch shuffling: if such signals are encoded in one batch, they are disrupted and overwritten by subsequent mini-batches from other datasets.
 Consequently, only biologically meaningful signals, such as gene co-expression patterns, persist throughout training, resulting in a latent space that reflects biological variation with minimal batch effects.
 Importantly, this strategy of removing batch effect imposes no assumptions on the structure of the data beyond the existence of shared biological programs across datasets.